10 Things You Should Know When Meeting Hungarians

 The best way to learn about Hungarian culture is to go to Hungary, meet Hungarians, spend time with them.

 However if you want to do some additional research a great book is by Istvan Bart.
-I bought this randomly in a bookshop in Hungary and found it really interesting.
-It is a dictionary of Hungarian words with the significance of each word in terms of Hungarian culture explained.
+I bought this randomly in a bookshop in Hungary and it is a fascinating dictionary of Hungarian words with the significance of each word in terms of Hungarian culture explained.
 It really gives you a sense of what is important to Hungarians, their history and psyche.
 I tested some entries on a couple of Hungarians and they laughed out loud at the truth of some of the entries.
 "Hungary and the Hungarians: the Keywords"

 © 2018 Marianne Sherret